 Commitment to the climate

-Our commitment lies in defining a strategy that is structured in the following pillars:
+Our commitment lies in defining a strategy that is structured on the following pillars:

-- Investing: increasing investment in green sectors by 3.5 billion euros by 2020
+- Investing: increasing investment in green sectors by 4.5 billion euros

 - Divesting: disposing of equity investments and gradually eliminating bond investments with reference to the current exposure to the coal sector, amounting to approximately 2 billion euros and not making any new investments in businesses associated with the coal sector

 - Engaging: promoting dialogue and involvement of issuers, clients and other stakeholders monitoring their plans to reduce the environmental impacts, to the planned measures of protection of the community and citizens, to the strategy to transition to activities with low environmental impact

 The carbon footprint analysis for all of the Group’s financial assets together with the calculation of the CO2 emissions associated with every company in our portfolios represent the basis for our strategy.